imranpollob/oop-php/README.md

 ### Magic Method and Constant

-The "magic" methods are ones with special names, starting with two underscores, which denote methods which will be triggered in response to particular PHP events.
+- The "magic" methods are ones with special names, starting with two underscores, which denote methods which will be triggered in response to particular PHP events.

-PHP provide a set of special predefined constants that change depending on where they are used.
+- PHP provides a set of special predefined constants that change depending on where they are used.
 These constants are called magic constants, begin and end with two underscores.

 ```php
 <?php